You can easily sync your Receptionist Contacts with your team's Active Directory system, enabling automatic Contact updates!

 The script is broken into two different sections: Configuration and Execution.
 It will be helpful to look through both sections and ensure the script conforms to your AD environment.
 We recommend paying particular attention to the $OUS variable, and we detail different ways you may use this variable in the script.
 It is especially handy when mapping different Organization Units to different locations.

-The Export-OrganizationUnit function should be altered if you want to include additional contact data that is not represented by this template.
+If you want to include additional contact data not represented by this template, you should alter the Export-OrganizationUnit function.

 The following is a complete list of attributes that you can specify in the CSV file and an explanation of each column (please note which fields are required):

-4. SMS Phone - This field should be set with the unique SMS-capable phone number of the employee.
+SMS Phone —This field should be filled out with the employee's unique SMS-capable phone number.
 It is required if you do not include an email.

-6. Department - This optional field can be populated with a department name that is meaningful to your organization.
-The iPad will automatically group your contacts based on their department if this is entered.
+Department — This optional field can be populated with a meaningful department name for your organization.
+If this is entered, the iPad will automatically group your contacts based on their department.
 If you are a co-working space, this could also be used to enter the company name to make it easy for visitors to find their contacts.
 Read more about Departments here.

 The Execution section of the script should only be changed if you have issues and are attempting to troubleshoot.